jbox-web/ajax-datatables-rails/README.md

 ```

-### Controller
+### Setup the Controller action

-Set up the controller to respond to JSON
+Set the controller to respond to JSON

 ```ruby
 def index